Take A Tour Behind The Scenes Of CBS Production For The Super Bowl LIII

 In the main TV production truck, you’ll find a wall of monitors eight across and three deep, each with the ability to be split into nine separate screens, giving the director a view of 216 different monitors.

-Sunday’s game will be broadcast on CBS with kickoff slated for 4:30 p.m.
+Sunday’s game will be broadcast on CBS with kickoff slated for 6:30 p.m.
+ET.